Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 First, the dry soil kills the bugs.

-Second, it also stops fungus gnats from laying eggs and kills any eggs already under the soil’s surface.
+Second, it stops fungus gnats from laying eggs and kills any eggs already under the soil’s surface.

 You’ll have to find a way to treat your plant for the adult gnats.